Along with fish handling, rig safety is one of the things I take very seriously here at The Graviers...

-It does not take a genius to work out that if on your chosen water everyone was to fish death rigs, with fixed leads and damaging hook patterns, that not only would the stock of fish deteriorate rapidly and eventually all die off, but the couple of years it would take for this to happen, before it happened, would be spent catching mutilated fish with no mouths!...and that's something that is effective from the minute they are used!
+It does not take a genius to work out that if on your chosen water everyone was to fish death rigs, with fixed leads and damaging hook patterns, that not only would the stock of fish deteriorate rapidly and eventually all die off, but the couple of years it would take for this to happen would be spent catching mutilated fish with no mouths!...and that's something that is effective from the minute un safe rigs are used!

-One bad rig is all it takes to injure or kill a Carp....don't depend for one minute on the fish ejecting the rig themselves with out injury.
-Such terms as "it will shed the hook" or "it will dump it in the weed" roll off the tongue fairly easily when a fish is lost with a rig in it....when the reality is that they will actually rip it out of their face on the first weed bed, or snag they can find!
+One bad rig is all it takes to injure or kill a Carp....don't rely for one minute on the fish ejecting the rig themselves with out injury.
+Such terms as "it will shed the hook" or "it will dump it in the weed" roll off the tongue fairly easily when a fish is lost with a rig in it....But the reality is they will actually rip it out of their face on the first weed bed, or snag they can find!

 Just because we buy all of our rig components from a known and respected tackle company, does not mean that all the components of the rig will work in harmony together.

 For example...a simple upgrade in line size could see our usual protective rig tubing become a real problem as the diameter of it's bore will no longer slide freely on the larger diameter line!...or a new lead clip, straight out of the packet could have a bit too much resistance for shedding the lead unless it has been loosened up a bit first....or what about an accumulation of tubing, back leads and rig putty used to pin the line down, actually stopping a running lead from running!

 Just by simply "stretching" a lead clip out before you use it will enable a much easier ejection of the lead.